Maryland State Police Beat: Pair of Career Dirtbags Nabbed in Home Invasion

 Troopers learned that two males came to the residence and began knocking on the door.
 When the victim unlocked the door, the two individuals forced their way into the residence and proceeded to strike the victim repeatedly on his head with what was described as a pistol and a “police-style” baton.
 Various items were stolen during the incident.
 The two individuals fled the scene and the victim promptly contacted 911.

-Investigators assigned to the Maryland State Police – Criminal Enforcement Division Lower Shore were contacted, and they immediately responded to the crime scene to assume the responsibility of the investigation.
+Police say that Investigators assigned to the Maryland State Police – Criminal Enforcement Division Lower Shore were contacted, and they immediately responded to the crime scene to assume responsibility of the investigation.
 Through investigatory efforts, Kingery and Waltemeyer were identified as suspects and arrest warrants were obtained for both men.

 With the assistance of the Maryland State Apprehension Team and the U.S. Marshals Service, Kingery and Waltemeyer were located and placed under arrest without incident.